Thank you. We'll take a look, and if it's relevant we'll publish the story.

 * Data from the Bureau of Labor Statistics

-This represents around 0.47% of the employed workforce across the United States.
+This represents around 0.47% of the employed workforce across the country.

 Maintain order and protect life and property by enforcing local, tribal, state, or federal laws and ordinances.
 Perform a combination of the following duties: patrol a specific area; direct traffic; issue traffic summonses; investigate accidents; apprehend and arrest suspects, or serve legal processes of courts.
 Includes police officers working at educational institutions.